Rail transport in Australia

 Rail transport in Australia is a component of the Australian transport system.
 It is to a large extent state-based, as each state largely has its own operations, with the interstate network being developed ever since Australia's federation in 1901.
 As of 2022, the Australian rail network consists of a total of 32929 km of track built to three major track gauges: 18007 km of standard gauge (1435 mm / 4 ft 81/2 in), 2685 km of broad gauge (1600 mm / 5 ft 3 in), and 11914 km of narrow gauge (1067 mm / 3 ft 6 in) lines.
 Additionally, about 1400 km of 610 mm / 2 ft gauge lines support the sugar-cane industry.
-3488 km, around 11 per cent of the Australian heavy railways network route-kilometres are electrified.
+3488 km, around 11 percent of the Australian heavy railways network route-kilometres are electrified.

 Except for a small number of private railways, most of the Australian railway network infrastructure is government-owned, either at the federal or state level.
 The Australian federal government is involved in the formation of national policies, and provides funding for national projects.